EKCodeLab/liftoff-assignments/P1-Assignment_Repository_Setup/README.md

 # Liftoff Assignments
-1. ACT:  Enable *GitHub Issues* for your repository
+1. ACT-  Enable *GitHub Issues* for your repository